carpentries-lab/metagenomics-workshop/paper.md

 scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

+# Content and Learning Objectives

+The curriculum comprises four lessons (Fig 1).
+It does not assume previous experience in coding but expects that students understand basic concepts of molecular biology and ecology.
+The first two lessons are adapted from the Genomics’ Data Carpentry curriculum and introduce planning and organizing metagenomics projects and coding in bash [@becker_datacarpentrygenomics-workshop_2019].
+The third part includes a brief introduction to R, and the fourth lesson teaches a complete shotgun metagenomics workflow using public data [@okie_genomic_2020].

 # Learning objectives

 Project organization and management for metagenomics
 - Plan, structure, organize and document metagenomics data, metadata, and bioinformatics workflow.
 - Access to public data on the NCBI sequence read archive (SRA) database.

-Introduction to the command-line for metagenomics Identify the benefits of the command line.
+Introduction to the command-line for metagenomics
+- Identify the benefits of the command line.
-Navigate the file system, create, copy, move, and remove files and directories.
+- Navigate the file system, create, copy, move, and remove files and directories.
-Work with files.
+- Work with files.
-Combine commands and automate repetitive tasks.
+- Combine commands and automate repetitive tasks.
-Make an organized file system for a bioinformatics project.
+- Make an organized file system for a bioinformatics project.

 Introduction to R for metagenomics
--Familiarize with Rstudio and R functionality.
+- Familiarize with Rstudio and R functionality.
--Distinguish the different data types.
+- Distinguish the different data types.
--Create and manipulate data-frames.
+- Create and manipulate data-frames.
--Use and find help in R libraries.
+- Use and find help in R libraries.

 Data processing and visualization for metagenomics
 - Know the data and metadata for these lessons.